 I am immensely proud of what we accomplished with Fotografiska in just five years, cementing our role as part of the New York arts landscape through unique exhibitions and dynamic programming.
 I have tremendous respect for our staff, some of whom have been with us since opening, and offer my sincerest gratitude for their dedication and talent that contributed to our successes.
 I look forward to sharing updates for our upcoming programming.

-As the museum bids farewell to their current home they’ll celebrate NYC with two new exhibitions: Unseen Work by late photographer Vivian Maier (May 31 – September 29) and Why These? by legendary street photographer Bruce Gilden (June 21 – September 29).
+As the museum bids farewell to their current home they’ve been celebrating NYC with two exhibitions: Unseen Work by late photographer Vivian Maier and Why These? by legendary street photographer Bruce Gilden.

 Learn more about the museum and grab tickets while you still can here.